LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/agent-file-sharing-overview.md

 date: '2019-04-15T08:03:29.000+00:00'

 ---
-{: .important}
-**Please note:** Agent file sharing is currently in phase 1.
-At this phase, only photos can be shared via web messaging.
-In the future, more file formats will be supported.

-## **Introduction**
+## Introduction

 Agent file sharing enables agents and bots to share files with consumers.
+At this phase, **photos and certain file types** can be shared via **web messaging.** In the future, more file formats will be supported.

-Agents will now be able to share photos with consumers in order to answer questions that can be better explained using images.
+Agents will now be able to share files with consumers in order to answer questions that can be better explained using images.
 For example, a screenshot for tech support or a product photo for sales use cases.

-## **Enabling the feature**
+## Enabling the feature

 To enable “Agent file sharing” capability on your LiveEngage account, please contact your LivePerson account team.

-## **Night Vision setting**
+## Night Vision setting

 In order to enable the agent file sharing capability, brands have to enable the feature via Night Vision.
 Click on the Night Vision icon in the top right corner (the blue icon).
 From there, Go to the visitors tab > Agent Workspace configuration > File Sharing: